 Digital Object Identifier (DOI)

 Venugopal, Sharmila; Hamm, Thomas M.; Crook, Sharon M.; and Jung, Ranu, "Modulation Of Inhibitory Strength And Kinetics Facilitates Regulation Of Persistent Inward Currents And Motoneuron Excitability Following Spinal Cord Injury" (2011).
-Neurobiology.
+Translational Neuroscience.
 89.